Skip to content

 global_customer_keys = [

-# Do not add too may keys here, 2 ~ 3 keys are valid.
+# Not too many keys should be configured here, generally 2 ~ 3 keys are sufficient

 "category",